What is Employee or Workers' Compensation Fraud? and Why you should care about Employee Injury Fraud

-Employee fraud or workers' compensation fraud costs the Washington State workers' compensation system millions of dollars each year.
+Employee or workers' compensation fraud costs the Washington State workers' compensation system millions of dollars each year.
 Employers, employees, insurance carriers and Washington consumers pay the cost of fraud in lost jobs and profit, lower wages and benefits, and higher costs for services and premiums.

 Workers' compensation fraud can be committed by employees, employers, health care providers, attorneys and others.
 The amount assessed by the Department of Labor & Industries through administrative fraud orders, settlements, assessments and court orders in fiscal year 2000 was $30.4 million.